afonsomota/5gdatasetgenerator/README.md

 # Dataset generator for wireless mobile networks

 Currently this is a placeholder for the code of the dataset generator and the example dataset generator.
 Files are currently being sorted and organized for publishing.
+Still exploring options for the generated dataset upload.
+The SNR traces, which have 1ms granularity occupy more than 150GB.

 If the paper is accepted, the code will be uploaded to Zenodo or similar platform so that it receives a DOI.